 Intangible assets acquired separately are measured on initial recognition at cost.
 The cost of intangible assets acquired in a business combination is their fair value at the date of acquisition and are recognised separately from goodwill.
-Following initial recognition, intangible assets are carried at cost less any accumulated amortisation and accumulated impairment losses.
+Following initial recognition. intangible assets are carried at cost less any accumulated amortisation and accumulated impairment losses.
 Amortisation is charged on a straight-line basis over the useful economic life and assessed for impairment whenever there is an indication that the intangible asset may be impaired.
 The amortisation period and the amortisation method for an intangible asset with a finite useful life are reviewed at least at the end of each reporting period.
 Changes in the expected useful life or the expected pattern of consumption of future economic benefits embodied in the asset are considered to modify the amortisation period or method, as appropriate, and are treated as changes in accounting estimates.
-The amortisation expense on intangible assets.
+The amortisation expense on intangible assets with finite lives is recognised in profit or loss in the expense category that is consistent with the function of the intangible assets.
 An intangible asset is derecognised upon disposal (i.e., at the date the recipient obtains control) or when no future economic benefits are expected from its use or disposal.
 Any gain or loss arising upon derecognition of the asset (calculated as the difference between the net disposal proceeds and the carrying amount of the asset) is included in profit or loss.